 The slope of the time factor (bTime) from the equation (iv), which represented an increase or decrease in MPF over the work period, was used in the analysis to identify the association between muscle fatigue and the changes over time in the subject-reported local discomfort.

-2.3.3.
-Effort survey
+2.4.3.
+Subjective ratings: Borg RPE, Omni RPE and Borg CR10

 The effort surveys including Borg RPE, Omni RPE and Borg CR10 scales at the specific time point were analyzed in terms of the increase or decrease as compared to the values at the beginning of the work shift (T0).